Security is leadership work

 3. Vendor and SaaS exposure

 Vendors expand your attack surface.
-Every integration and admin account is an entry point.
+Every integration and admin account is a potential entry point.
 Require a vendor register with risk tiering, contract controls, and periodic reviews.

 • Do we know which vendors have access to production systems or sensitive data.